Online First Year Advising Folder

 Students have no record until they are formally registered.
 The Folder brings together information and testing results of first years to help you and your advisees select the appropriate fall subjects, and to plan their first year.

-- Part 2 of the Admissions Application provides your advisees’ biographical information and will only be available until registration day on August 31.
+- Parts of Admissions Application provides your advisees’ biographical information and will be available until October 1st.
 You should print this document and keep in your advising folder for reference.
 This confidential information may not be shared with your associate advisor.

 - The Folder shows your advisees’ reported scores and any MIT credit or placement pending from Advanced Placement Examinations (AP), International exams (e.g. GCE A-Level, International Baccalaureate), and any evaluated transfer credit.
 Any pending credit will be posted by the Registrar to the student’s permanent academic record after Add Date.

-- Displays placement recommendations from the First Year Essay Evaluation, The Math Diagnostic for Math and Physics Placement and Advanced Standing Examinations.
+- Displays placement recommendations from the First Year Essay Evaluation, Math Diagnostic for Physics Placement, Calculus Placement and Advanced Standing Examinations.

 - You may refuse to approve a first year’s registration if you do not agree with their class selection.